Agreement Without Court

 A solicitor normally carries out each of the steps needed, in consultation with their client.

-One of the most important tasks is drafting the agreement.
+Once an Agreement has been reached, one of the most important tasks is drafting the agreement.
 If not done correctly it can cause more problems than it fixes.

 Frequently Asked Questions (PROPERTY SETTLEMENT)